MegaLoler/Tune-Bot/README.md

 ## Run

-Put the client token inside a file called `token.txt' and then do this:
+Put the client token inside a file called `token.txt` and then do this:
 `node tunebot.js`